marcottelab/whatprot/README.md

 #   -Y (or --results) output file with a classification id and score for every radiometry.
 $ ./bin/release/whatprot classify nn -k 10000 -s 0.5 -T ./path/to/dye-tracks.tsv -R ./path/to/radiometries.tsv -Y ./path/to/predictions.tsv
 ```

+### Multithreaded performance

+Classification is automatically multithreaded with OpenMP.
+You can change the number of threads by setting the OMP_NUM_THREADS environment variable.
+You may experience sub-optimal performance as the number of threads increases on many linux systems.
+This is because the default memory allocators included with many linux systems have very poor performance with multithreaded workloads.
+This issue can be alleviated by using the LD_PRELOAD environment variable to inject a better performing implementation of malloc into the application.
+We use jemalloc, but we expect that any malloc implementation designed to deal with memory allocations from large numbers of threads will be roughly equivalent in performance (i.e., tcmalloc, hoard, or ptmalloc2).

 ## Filetypes - what they are and how to get them.